rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 vs. following strictly static program instructions (logic defined by human developers).
 IBM only created the program that enables the computer to learn.

-In 2017, the top ranked player in the Chinese game Go, considered the most complex game ever, was
+In 2017, the top ranked player in the Chinese game Go was
 <a target="_blank" href="https://www.nytimes.com/2017/05/23/business/google-deepmind-alphago-go-champion-defeat.html">
 defeated by Google's AlphaGo</a>, which is based on Google's DeepMind acquisition.
 The software made moves that many considered illogical.

+Go is considered the most complex game ever invented.
+Whereas chess players have, at any given turn, an average of 35 possible moves.
+But on a Go board's 19-by-19 grid, there are 250 possible moves.

 Also in 2017, all top-ranked poker players were
 <a target="_blank" href="http://time.com/4656011/artificial-intelligence-ai-poker-tournament-libratus-cmu/">
 bested by software named Libratus from Tuomas Sandholm at CMU</a>.
 The software adjusted its strategies during the tournament.
-And its algorithms for strategy and negotiation are game-independent, meaning they're not just about poker.
+And its algorithms for strategy and negotiation are game-independent, meaning they're not just about poker, but a range of adversarial problems.

 <!--
 Texas Hold'em